Last reviewed 26 July 2021

 Despite the significant upheaval caused by coronavirus, the University has continued to perform its vital role of delivering world-class teaching and research.
-As we continue the 2020/21 academic year and adjust to new ways of delivering teaching and undertaking research, our first priority remains the health, safety and wellbeing of our people.
+Our first priority remains the health, safety and wellbeing of our people.

 During the pandemic the University has put in place a number of staff support measures.
 To find out more visit our HR coronavirus webpages.
 There you will find sources of help for all staff - and a number specific to academic, research and teaching colleagues.